FarronF/limerick-council-meetings/meetings/2024/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 3rd April 2024.md

 An update was sought on the application made to Transport Infrastructure Ireland for traffic

 calming measures at Dalton’s Cross, Abbeyfeale.
-In replying, the Executive Engineer agreed--- 11
+In replying, the Executive Engineer agreed
+---
+11

 to seek an update from Transport Infrastructure Ireland with regard to funding for these